CUBRID/cubrid-manual/en/admin/db_manage.rst

 *   In the permanent volumes,

     *   there are data volumes, that usually store permanent data, but can also store temporary data.
-    *   there is the active log volume, that stores active log.
+    *   there is the active log volume, that stores late log records.

 *   In the temporary volumes,

     *   there are temporary temp volumes, that can store temporary data.
-    *   there are archive volumes, that store archive logs and there is one background archiving log volume.
+    *   there are archive log volumes, that store exhausted archive logs.
+    *   there is one background archiving log volume, that usually store permanent data, but can also store temporary data.

 For more details on volumes, see :ref:`database-volume-structure`.